 For example, people assume I’m really savvy in branding and marketing for Sunday Supper because of the press I’ve received.
 But I’m not good at that side of things at all.
 I don’t mean to sound like one of those people who’s like, I woke up and my company was successful.
 But I’ve been really lucky in that I have amazing friends who work in media who have written about it, which has helped me gain exposure.
 I never had a marketing strategy, or knew that you were supposed to think about what your brand feels like.
 I just put out images and said things that I felt represented me and what I do, and the brand evolved as I did.
 I think if you’re honest, people know.
 If you’re not honest, people know.
 Or they will eventually.

-I believe if you love food,
+I believe if you love food, you love life.

 Some people are not that interested in it—the ones who are like, ‘Yeah, I’ll eat whatever.’
 Not to sound judgmental, but I always suspect that those people don’t fully embrace life.
 Food is literally at the core of our existence—how can you not love it?
 Food has become such an important form of expression for me.
 I’m a very intense person—a little black and white, for better or worse.
 If I’m angry, I’m angry, and if I love, I love a lot.